Kalika Prasad Bhattacharya: Early life

 Music was an intrinsic part of Bhattacharya's home at Silchar, Assam.
 Growing up amidst rhythm & tune, learning to play the tabla happened as naturally as he learned to take his first faltering step.
 His fascination with the tabla gradually propelled him towards various ethnic percussion.
 While learning to play this, he also trained in vocal music.
 His keen interest in music eventually inclined him towards the folk music of Bengal and northeastern India.
 Thus, began his search for traditional folk songs which are vibrant, melodious and unanimous folk tunes that were always there unnoticed and unidentified.
 In 1995, he enrolled at Jadavpur University in the Comparative Literature department.
 In 1998, he got a research grant from India foundation for the arts for Industrial folk music and went to Bangalore.

 Dohar

 Bhattacharya formed Dohar, a group of folk musicians, in 1999 to make the unnoticed folk songs flow for time immemorial and reach innumerable people under his creative direction.
 Dohar's presentation is uniquely original.
 Their performances amazingly merge the urban feelings with their commitment to the roots; research and entertainment, being inseparably entwined.
-Dohar has already released nine albums of folk songs directed by Kalika from Concord records, Sony music & Sa re ga ma (HMV).
+Dohar has already released nine albums of folk songs directed by Kalika from Concord Records, Sony Music India and Saregama.
 Dohar's fourth album – "Bangla" is a collection of Rabindra Sangeet and folk songs.
 The concept of the album is a dialogue between Rabindra Sangeet and folk music based on its thematic reading.
 Dohar was empaneled by Indian Council for cultural relations (ICCR).